 The most efficient method is to use Amazon arbitrage software in the form of a user-friendly smartphone app like Profit Bandit.
 This app does all of the calculations for you behind the scenes and gives you a straightforward way to see your potential profit on each item.

 After you have Profit Bandit ready to go, start scanning!
 The secret to Amazon arbitrage is that it’s a numbers game.

 The more you scan, the more profitable items you’ll likely find to sell.

 See Also: 25 Legitimate Online Jobs

 If at First You Don’t Succeed in Retail Arbitrage…

 There are people making six-figure incomes solely from Amazon arbitrage.
 If you ask any of them what their secret is, it comes in two phases.

 The first phase is sticking with it.

-Don’t get discouraged though!
+Don’t let this discourage you, though!
 Persistence pays off.

 Over time, you start to learn what items and discounts are profitable.
 It’s almost like a sixth sense for online selling.
-Your instinct will guide you towards profitable products and you’ll start to find more and more deals.
+Your instinct will guide you toward profitable products and you’ll start to find more and more deals.